OpenBB-finance/OpenBB/website/content/sdk/data-available/stocks/dark-pool-shorts.md

 ---
 title: Dark Pools and Short Data
-description: This is SEO data for a documentation page for the DPS sub-module within the OpenBB Terminal.
+description: "This is SEO data for a documentation page for the DPS sub-module within" the OpenBB Terminal.
 The page provides details on using commands for US-listed equities with data reported to FINRA.
 It covers various areas of technical trading such as settlement schedules, market flow, and volume dynamics, and specifically emphasizes